 - Choose the driver having .inf extension and hit the “Open “option.

-- The will show the drivers listed in the package.
+- This will show the drivers listed in the package.
 Select the one you want to proceed with and click “Next” to continue.

 - Choose “Install” option from Windows security once prompts for permission.

-- In next few seconds, When the Installation finishes successfully, select “Finish”.
+- In the next few seconds, When the installation is completed successfully, select “Finish”.
 Checklist of drivers in the Device Manager to see the new one is added.

-That’s all about the ways to Add a Legacy Hardware on Windows 10
+That’s all about the ways to Add a Legacy Hardware on Windows 11 or 10.